 TA: What is the most beautiful and affordable city you've ever visited?

 Ellen and Ted: Mazatlan, Mexico, is the most beautiful city at the best price.
-We stayed there nearly two months.
+We stayed there for nearly two months.
 It has miles of beaches along a malecon, or seafront walkway.
 Its downtown is refurbished and vibrant.
 Mazatlan is more of a "working" city instead of a tourist resort attraction, so its prices can be really low.

 TA: What's one way people can get the most out of their cruise experience?